New York Crane Licensing

 In addition to the recently established requirements, crane operators will need to complete a 40-hour course covering New York City’s construction and safety regulations, undergo a criminal background check and meet appropriate medical and health requirements to operate cranes.
 The license is valid for a three-year period.
 To renew their license, crane operators must pass an additional training exam.

-Class A License Requirements for New York Crane Operators
+Class A License Requirements

 Crane operators are granted a Class A license once they meet the following requirements:

-- Crane operators must have at least three years of experience within the five years prior to application under the direct and continuing supervision of a licensed Hoisting Machine Operator in New York City or another jurisdiction in the United States that regulates crane operators.
+- Crane operators must have at least three years of experience within the five years prior to an application under the direct and continuing supervision of a licensed Hoisting Machine Operator in New York City or another jurisdiction in the United States that regulates crane operators.

 - One of those three years of experience must be in New York City while the other two years must be in New York City or an area that could be compared with the city in terms of urban density.